Medium

 • Corporations that do business in North Dakota or have sources of income in North Dakota: Every corporation that does business in North Dakota or has sources of income in North Dakota must file a Form 40 – Corporation Income Tax Return.
 A signed Form 40 is required along with a minimum of the first 6 pages of the Federal 1120 and any relevant schedules.
 The return is due on April 15 of each year.
 Date for fiscal filers is on or before the 15th day of the 4th month following the end of the tax year.
 (The date may vary if the due date lands on a weekend or state holiday.)

-• Corporations that are tax exempt for federal income tax purposes and has no taxable income in North Dakota: A corporation that is tax exempt for federal income tax purposes and has no federal unrelated business taxable income (UBTI) is tax exempt for North Dakota corporate income tax purposes and does not need to file a North Dakota return for that year.
+• Corporations that are tax exempt for federal income tax purposes and have no taxable income in North Dakota: A corporation that is tax exempt for federal income tax purposes and has no federal unrelated business taxable income (UBTI) is tax exempt for North Dakota corporate income tax purposes and does not need to file a North Dakota return for that year.

 How to File